sta/websocket-sharp/README.md

 The `WebSocketService.Send` method sends a data to the client of the current session to the WebSocket service.

-The `WebSocketService.Sessions` (its type is `WebSocketSharp.Server.WebSocketSessionManager`) property provides some functions for the sessions to the WebSocket service.
+If you want to access the sessions to the WebSocket service, you should use the `WebSocketService.Sessions` property (returns a `WebSocketSharp.Server.WebSocketSessionManager`).

 The `WebSocketService.Sessions.Broadcast` method broadcasts a data to all clients of the WebSocket service.